claranet-it/money-back-guarantee-contract/contract-en.md

 * Will have the chance to change the priority of the features that are going to be implemented in the  following iteration/s.

 * Can decide to add/remove features from the backlog.
-A decrease in number of features will be matched by a decrease in number of needed iterations (and the price).
-As features backlog grows, so will the number of needed iterations (and so the price).
+A decrease in number of features will be matched by a decrease in number of needed iterations (and related total cost).
+As features backlog grows, so will the number of needed iterations (so related total cost).

 * Can decide to stop the project, with no development of the previously planned features, considered not necessary anymore; in this case only delivered iterations will be charged to the client.